Inspiration

 Calibration: On a scale of 0-10, how much do you feel that you are struggling to focus right now (0 being not at all, and 10 being you’re really struggling to focus)

-We’ll start off with a very general round of tapping, and then get into more specfics.
-(If you don’t know how to do the actual tapping, click here to learn how to tap)
+We’ll start off with a very general round of Tapping, and then get into more specifics.

 ROUND ONE – General Tapping

-Starting on the Karate Chop Point: “Even though I can’t focus, I accept myself anyway”
+Starting on the Side of the Hand: “Even though I can’t focus, I accept myself anyway”

-Again on the Karate Chop Point: “Even though I just can’t seem to focus, I accept myself anyway”
+Again on the Side of the Hand: “Even though I just can’t seem to focus, I accept myself anyway”

-One last time on the Karate Chop Point: “Even though I really want to focus, but I just can’t seem to, I accept myself anyway”
+One last time on the Side of the Hand: “Even though I really want to focus, but I just can’t seem to, I accept myself anyway”

 Now we’ll go through all the points: